 The overall frame of the saddle is called the saddletree.
 The saddle tree can be made from a variety of materials from wood to composite materials such as polypropylene, with wood being the most common.
 The saddletree is covered with leather and is made up of two bars connected by two forks for the pommel and cantle.

 The pommel is the forward, arched portion of the saddletree.
 On many saddles, the pommel is nailed into the saddletree.
 This is an opportunity for me to note a big difference between my saddles and other mule saddles.
-My saddles are made from a polypropylene-like material and they contain the pommel in the one-piece shape.
+My saddles are built on a durable, wooden fiberglass covered tree with an iron horn.
 The reason for this is that it gives the saddle a lot more strength.

 The horn is an extension of the pommel, often tilted forward and used for holding rope.
 Different regions of the world will have different style horns, each being used for different things such as cutting and roping.

 Looking at the pommel, the space just underneath is called a saddle gullet and is located over the mule’s withers.
 It’s important that the gullet have the right amount of clearance over the withers.
 If the height is too short, the saddle will rub on the mule’s withers.
 If the gullet is too wide, the saddle will sit too low on the shoulders, and also rub on the mule’s withers and the fat pocket right underneath the D-rings of the saddle.
 When you go too wide, you end up being on the fat pockets which can lead to the possibility of kicking out the ribs.
 Both of these equal an unhappy mule – we do not want that!